aiven/devportal/docs/tutorials/talk-to-kafka.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here's an example of a Kafka consumer in Python using the `confluent-Kafka-python <https://github.com/confluentinc/confluent-kafka-python>`_ library to produce Avro-encoded messages.
-On a terminal window, run the following producer code.
+In a terminal window, run the following producer code.
 The program should execute and exit.
 You won't see anything yet since we need the consumer program to run next.

 .. code:: python